Helping Hundreds of Families Nationwide

 Complications from this syndrome are common and can be severe.
 In some cases, a transplant surgery may be required.

-In addition to intestinal stricture, liver injuries, and short bowel syndrome, infants diagnosed with NEC are at risk for growth and developmental delays.
+In addition to intestinal stricture, liver injuries, and short bowel syndrome, infants with NEC are at risk of experiencing growth and developmental delays.

 What Causes NEC?

 According to the National Institute of Health, the medical community has yet to clearly identify all the possible causes of NEC in premature babies.
 However, decades of research has shown that there is a clear link between formulas made with cow milk and an increased risk of developing NEC.